nautobot/nautobot/nautobot/docs/development/jobs/index.md

 For example, we can create a module named `devices.py` to hold all of our jobs which pertain to devices in Nautobot.
 Within that module, we might define several jobs.
 Each job is defined as a Python class inheriting from `nautobot.apps.jobs.Job`, which provides the base functionality needed to accept user input and log activity.

-+/- 2.0.0
-    All job classes must now be registered with `nautobot.apps.jobs.register_jobs` on module import.
-For Apps providing jobs, the `register_jobs` method must called from the App's `jobs.py` file/submodule at import time.
-The `register_jobs` method accepts one or more job classes as arguments.

 +/- 2.2.2
     Removed the requirement to call `register_jobs()` on module import.
 Any subclasses of `nautobot.extras.jobs.Job` that are defined at import time will be automatically registered.